binsalsager/ROS2-Learning-Journal/README.md

 Step 3: The Build, Source, & Run Cycle: The core workflow to compile and execute the node.

-📝 Entry Date: 2025-09-14
+📝 Entry Date: 2025-09-13
 Today's Focus: Stepping into high-performance robotics with C++ and configuring the build system.

 Phase 4: High-Performance Nodes with C++
 Step 1: Configuring the C++ Build System
 Unlike Python, C++ nodes require explicit build instructions in the CMakeLists.txt file.
 This file serves as the assembly manual for the colcon compiler.
+It must be kept in sync with the dependencies declared in package.xml.

 Key CMakeLists.txt Commands:

-# Find required ROS 2 libraries
+# Find required ROS 2 libraries (must match package.xml)
 find_package(rclcpp REQUIRED)
 find_package(std_msgs REQUIRED)